Renault Scala Review, Test Drive

 The Scala has introduced in the market four months ago, and though Renault has tried to modify the Nissan elements of the car, there are obvious similarities both inside and outside the car, in fact, even the engine is expectedly the same unit as the Sunny.
 It’s the 1.5-litre petrol power plant which churns out 98bhp and 134Nm torque.
 However, the key change is that Renault has equipped the Scala with an automatic gearbox, with the car featuring a Continuous Variable Transmission unit which Renault calls the X-Tronic.
 Renault officials stressed on the fact that the CVT X-Tronic was all about making lives simpler, making shifts smoother and city driving a pleasure.
 While initially, this statement resulted in a few raised eyebrows and a general air of scepticism, we soon found out how right Renault was in making that statement.

 As we started our drive and made our way through dense city traffic conditions, the gearbox shifted seamlessly with no jerks or hesitation whatsoever.
 Right from idle to kick down, the shifts were smooth, words you normally wouldn’t associate a CVT with.
 As it negotiated the start/stop traffic, the Scala truly made quite a statement for itself.
 Not only was the CVT Xtronic a boon at such times, but also the sheer space that you got inside the car made you feel so much at ease and that is what makes it a potent combination.
 The shifts are as early as 1500-1700rpm, which are ideal for urban driving conditions, giving the car a lovely, relaxed demeanour.
 Eventually, as we headed out in the direction of the highway, the urge to speed up and let the Scala make a break for it got the better of me.
 With the Sports model of the transmission engaged and the accelerator pedal bearing the brunt of my foot, the Scala shifted at higher rpm’s.
-This is where the weaker points of the gearbox were exposed, as there was a lot of engine revs when pressing on but there was no real increase in the acceleration of the vehicle.
+This is where the weaker points of the gearbox were exposed, as there were a lot of engine revs when pressing on but there was no real increase in the acceleration of the vehicle.

 Renault Scala Dashboard